skeletonkey/mypizza/content/posts/2023/2023-07-23-github-issues.md

 ## What Is GitHub

-If you’ve never heard of GitHub, check out [Programming with Mosh](https://www.youtube.com/watch?v=2ReR1YJrNOM) for a 2-minute explanation.
-For a more in-depth example of using GitHub, you can look at DevOps For Developers’ [Introduction to Source Control for DevOps](https://www.youtube.com/watch?v=VfgsJhMPh4w).
+If you've never heard of GitHub, check out [Programming with Mosh](https://www.youtube.com/watch?v=2ReR1YJrNOM) for a 2-minute explanation.
+For a more in-depth example of using GitHub, you can look at DevOps For Developers' [Introduction to Source Control for DevOps](https://www.youtube.com/watch?v=VfgsJhMPh4w).

 ## GitHub Has Issues

 GitHub literally has [Issues](https://github.com/search?q=label%3A%22good+first+issue%22+language%3AGo+&type=issues)!
-There’s a joke in there somewhere but we will save it for another time.
+There's a joke in there somewhere but we will save it for another time.
 As a project owner, there are always more things to get done than there is time.

-Enter “Issues”, an itemized list of labeled items that require further work.
+Enter "Issues", an itemized list of labeled items that require further work.

 ![Issues for your project](/posts/2023/github_has_issues.png)